Ky Fan Norms and Beyond: Dual Norms and Combinations for Matrix Optimization

-In this article, we addressed the central question of why one should constrain by the spectral or any other operator norm in deriving Muon-like updates, and how alternative norms affect performance and computational cost.
-Our answer is that the choice of matrix norm is remarkably flexible: properly-tuned variants based on alternative norms can match or even slightly exceed Muon's performance on real-world tasks, while offering additional benefits such as improved learning rate robustness.
+In this article, we addressed the central question of whether one should constrain by the spectral or any other operator norm in deriving Muon-like updates, and how alternative norms affect performance and computational cost.
+Our answer is that the choice of the matrix norm is remarkably flexible: properly tuned variants based on alternative norms can match or even slightly exceed Muon's performance on real-world tasks, while offering additional benefits such as improved learning rate robustness.

-We generalized several successful algorithms, including Muon, Dion, and $\nu$SAM, to LMO-based algorithms using the family of norms dual to Ky Fan $k$-norms, yielding the Fanion family with low-rank updates.
-We further proposed the technique of combining them with NSGD or SignSGD, creating the F-Fanion and S-Fanion families through the $\norm{\cdot}_{\mathrm{F-KF-k}}^\dagger$ and $\norm{\cdot}_{\mathrm{C^\dagger-KF-k}}^\dagger$ norms.
-Our experiments demonstrate that F-Muon and S-Muon achieve competitive performance with Muon on CIFAR-10 airbench and NanoGPT tasks, confirming that the underlying norm constraint can be significantly modified without sacrificing effectiveness.
+We generalized several successful algorithms to linear minimization oracle (LMO) based algorithms using the family of norms dual to Ky Fan $k$-norms, yielding the Fanion family with low-rank updates.
+We further proposed the technique of combining them with Normalized SGD or SignSGD, creating the F-Fanion and S-Fanion families.
+Our experiments demonstrate that F-Muon and S-Muon achieve competitive performance with Muon on CIFAR-10 airbench and NanoGPT speedrun tasks, confirming that the underlying norm constraint can be significantly modified without sacrificing effectiveness.

 However, our results also reveal that not every LMO-based algorithm is effective: Neon (rank-one Fanion) underperforms despite sharing the same theoretical convergence asymptotics as Muon in existing bounds.
-We suggest that future work on non-Euclidean LMO algorithms should explain in the corollaries to their convergence theorems the observed empirical superiority of Muon over other Fanions, and ideally account for the robustness of F-Muon and S-Muon as well.
+We suggest that future work on non-Euclidean LMO algorithms should explain the observed empirical superiority of Muon over other Fanions in the corollaries to the convergence theorems, and ideally account for the robustness of F-Muon and S-Muon as well.